smartsheet-platform/smartsheet-tableau-extract/README.md

 >     ant

-This will generate smartsheet-tableau.jar, which is the only jar file you will need.
+This will generate smartsheet-tableau.jar, which is the only jar file you will need, also available [here](https://www.smartsheet.com/developers/apps).

 To Run: